Our malted chocolate cake with Bailey’s Cream ganache this week is by The Great British Bake-Off’s, Benjamina Ebuehi.

-On a show full of impressive bakers, Benjamina Ebuehi has been one of the most impressive contestants to feature on The Great British Bake Off.
+On a show full of impressive bakers, Benjamina Ebuehi has been one of the most impressive contestants to feature to date.
 Not content to churn out the usual classic recipes, she consistently won applause from the judges for her creative and innovative flavor pairings and inspiring recipes.

 And now Benjamina shares her awesome original recipes in her brand new book, The New Way to Cake.
 While we’ve selected the Malted Chocolate Cake with Bailey’s Irish Cream Ganache to feature this week (because we’re suckers for Baileys!), this is ironically only one of the few classic flavor combinations in the book – everything else will knock your socks off in terms of newness and freshness.

 So if you feel your baking repertoire could do with an injection of spice, check out The New Way to Cake here.